GGBall: Graph Generative Model on Poincar\'e Ball: Method

 \subsection{Representation Learning in Hyperbolic Latent Space}

-Equipped with hyperbolic GNNs and Transformer layers, we now construct a hyperbolic autoencoding framework for learning graph representations in non-Euclidean latent space, completing the encoder–decoder process illustrated in Figure~\ref{framework}.
-Our approach consists of two complementary variants: (1) a hyperbolic autoencoder that preserves structural hierarchies via continuous embeddings, and (2) a vector-quantized extension that discretizes latent representations, providing an implicit regularization effect.
+Building upon the hyperbolic GNN and Transformer layers, we introduce a hyperbolic autoencoding framework for learning graph representations in non-Euclidean latent spaces.
+As illustrated in Figure~\ref{framework}, this framework employs an encoder-decoder architecture operating entirely within the Poincaré ball model of hyperbolic space.

+We explore three architectural variants: (1) a continuous Hyperbolic Graph Autoencoder (HGAE), (2) a probabilistic Hyperbolic Variational Autoencoder (HVAE), and (3) a discrete Hyperbolic Vector-Quantized Autoencoder (HVQVAE).
+While HVAE is a natural extension of its Euclidean counterpart, we found its Kullback-Leibler (KL) divergence term to be numerically unstable on curved manifolds, often leading to degraded reconstruction quality (see Appendix~\ref{appendix:vae}).
+In contrast, HVQVAE provides a stable and expressive alternative through latent space discretization, making it our primary model for the full generative framework.